nre-learning/nrelabs-curriculum/lessons/git-version-control/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

-The initial step of adding the `upstream` remote should only be done once, but the remaining commands can be done repeatedly whenever you need to get your pull request updated with the latest commits from the `master` branch you're trying to merge into.
+The initial step of adding the `upstream` remote should only be done once, but the remaining commands can be done repeatedly whenever you need to get your pull request updated with the latest commits from the upstream repository's `master` branch.
+Doing so helps to ensure your pull request can eventually get merged without problems.